hashicorp/terraform-google-consul/modules/install-consul/README.md

 - `/opt/consul/bin`: directory for Consul binaries.
 - `/opt/consul/data`: directory where the Consul agent can store state.
 - `/opt/consul/config`: directory where the Consul agent looks up configuration.
-- `/opt/consul/log`: directory where Consul will store log output.
+- `/opt/consul/tls/ca`: directory where Consul will store the TLS certificates.

 ### Install Consul binaries and scripts